 iPhone SE Plus size and design

-Analyst Ross Young of DisplaySearch believes that Apple will opt for a 6.1-inch LCD screen on what he's calling the iPhone SE 3.
+Analyst Ross Young of DisplaySearch believes that Apple will opt for a 6.1-inch LCD screen on what he's calling the iPhone SE 3, but that model won't surface until 2023.

 According to MacRumors, the iPhone SE Plus won't have Face ID but will instead feature a Touch ID sensor that's integrated into the power button on the right side of the phone.
 That would make a 6.1-inch iPhone SE Plus a lot more likely and closer to a full-screen design.

 As for the screen itself, we expect an LCD panel as opposed to an OLED one, which would allow Apple to keep the price down.
-All four iPhone 12 models are reportedly getting OLED screens, so an LCD iPhone SE Plus would make sense.
+All four iPhone 12 models offer OLED screens, so an LCD iPhone SE Plus would make sense.

 A portless iPhone would allow Apple to ditch the Lightning port and experiment with new features, such as a dock connector — without taking too big a risk with something like the iPhone 13.
 But for now it's hard to say whether Apple would make this bold of a move with the iPhone SE Plus.